bvanderhaar/sequence-alignment/README.md

 ![Single Threaded Processing](https://raw.githubusercontent.com/bvanderhaar/sequence-alignment/master/docs/sequential-matrix-processing.png)

 The multi-threaded version dispatches threads on each row to process until the last row.
-If one thread gets ahead of the other it waits until the top thread fulfills the bottom threads dependency
+As soon as a thread is finished processing, it moves on to the next row.
+If one thread gets ahead of the other it waits until the top thread fulfills the bottom threads dependency.

 ![Multiple Threaded Processing](https://raw.githubusercontent.com/bvanderhaar/sequence-alignment/master/docs/parallel-matrix-processing.png)